13pixlar/sticky-list/readme.txt

 3. Enable Sticky List for that form and choose your settings
 4. Select the page/post where the **form** is embedded
 5. Go to the form editor and select what fields should be displayed in the list
-6. Put the shortcode in a page/post with the corresponding form id, i.e:<br>
+6. Put the shortcode in a page/post with the corresponding form id, i.e: `[stickylist id="1"]`
-`[stickylist id="1"]`

-If you want to display entries only from a specific user you can include the user ID like so:<br>
+If you want to display entries only from a specific user you can include the user ID like so:

 `[stickylist id="1" user="5"]`

-To use this in a template file, for example on the user profile page (make user that the variable **$user_id** holds the ID of the user who's profile is being viewed):<br>
+To use this in a template file, for example on the user profile page (make user that the variable **$user_id** holds the ID of the user who's profile is being viewed):

 `echo do_shortcode( "[stickylist id='1' user='" . $user_id . "']");`

 If you want to use the list on different pages and restrict viewing of entries to different groups you can include the `showto` parameter in the shot code.
-This parameter has three possible settings: `creator`, `loggedin` or `everyone`.<br>
+This parameter has three possible settings: `creator`, `loggedin` or `everyone`.

 `[stickylist id="1" user="5" showto="creator"]`

-If you want to filter out some entries depending on a value of a field you can use the attributes **field** and **value** like so:<br>
+If you want to filter out some entries depending on a value of a field you can use the attributes **field** and **value** like so:

 `[stickylist field="5" value="Test"]`

 The shortcode above would produce a list that only contained entries where the field with an ID of 5 had a value of "Test".
 You can check all field ID's in the form editor.

 #### List and edit Gravity Form entries on the front end